Anti CD90 mAb (Clone: A6-10G9)

 Features

-- Direct quantification of CD90+CD63+ exosomes contained in human cell culture supernatants, etc.
+- Direct quantification of CD90+CD63+ exosomes in human cell culture supernatants and other samples.

-- Stability and reproducibility are ensured by using CD90/CD63 fusion protein (standard protein) instead of exosomes themselves, which lack storage stability as a standard reagent.
+- Stability and reproducibility ensured by using a CD90/CD63 fusion protein as a standard instead of exosomes.

-- Relative quantification of each sample is possible by reading from a standard curve using CD90/CD63 fusion protein (standard protein).
+- Relative quantification possible via standard curve generated with CD90/CD63 fusion protein.

 ---|---|---|---|